 Using the hydrogel micropatch sampling method, skin excretion specimens obtained from 200+ patients and healthy individuals have been screened.
 The obtained mass spectra reveal numerous metabolites characteristic for a skin disease.
 The study demonstrates the possibility to conduct non-invasive and rapid metabolic profiling of skin excretions.
 Mass spectrometry is a convenient readout technique for the hydrogel micropatch probes exposed to skin. [read more]

 Micropatch-arrayed pads (MAPA) are introduced as a facile way to probe distributions of topical drugs on the surface of skin. [read more]

-We disclose a biochemical timer reaction generating luminescence bursts.
+We also disclosed a biochemical timer reaction generating luminescence bursts.

-The time of luminescence increase depends on the initial concentration of the trigger molecule (ATP). [read more]
+The time of luminescence (not the intensity!) depends on the initial concentration of the trigger molecule (ATP). [read more]

 Hydrodynamic chromatography has been coupled online with electrospray ionization mass spectrometry to analyze liposome and cell suspensions in concentrated salt solutions with no sample preparation. [read more]